melsomino/uni/README.md

 	image src=/image.png hidden
 	button title=OK checked default

-In case on large number of attributes, theirs declarations can be continued on next line, indented with one tab and started with "~":
+In case of large number of attributes, theirs declarations can be continued on next line, indented with one tab and started with "~":

 	label text=Press onClick=onClickPressButton color=red
 		~ enable={isImportant} visible={count>0}

-If attribute name or value contains reserved characters, it must be enclosed in quotation marks:
+If attribute name or value contains reserved characters, it must be enclosed in single quotation marks:

-	person name="John Smith" job="CEO of \"Laundry Systems\""
+	person name='John Smith' job='CEO of "Laundry Systems"'

-Reserved characters are:
+Reserved characters which are can't be used in names and values without quoting:

-	" = , ( ) ~ ` #
+	' = , ( ) ~ ` #

-Quoted string can contain escape sequences:
+Single quoted string can contain escape sequences:

-	description="\t\tText after two tabs:\nAnd new Line"
+	description='\t\tText after two tabs:\nAnd new Line'

-String can be enclosed in special quotation mark "\`".
+Alternatively string can be enclosed in back quotation mark "\`".
 In this case string can contain any character.
 You can twice symbol "\`" to include it in string:

 	script=`
 	function f() {